Box-Covariances of Hyperuniform Point Processes: Introduction

 \subsection{Connection to the literature}

-The study of hyperuniformity goes back to the 70's (see e.g.\ \cite{Gacs,Martin1980TheCF}), although the term 'hyperuniformity' first appeared in the 2000s, for instance, in \cite{Torquato_2003}.
-Torquato classified hyperuniform point processes depending on the speed at which \eqref{eq:HU} converges to zero into Class-I at rate $n^{-1}$, Class-II at rate $n^{-1}\log n$, and Class-III at rate $n^{-a}$ for some $0<a<1$.
-From this perspective, the setting of Theorem \ref{thm:Cov_integrable} deals with Class-I hyperuniform systems and Theorem \ref{thm:Cov_non_int} covers the remaining cases (note that this classification is not exhaustive, see \cite[Theorem 3]{dereudre2024nonhyperuniformityperturbedlattices}).
-By now, hyperuniformity has found many applications for example in chemistry and material science \cite{Material, PhysRevLett.119.136002} and has become a rapidly growing and active research area, e.g.~the above variance asymptotics have recently been critical in the understanding of hyperuniformity using the language of (optimal) transport, see \cite{lachieze2024hyperuniformity,huesmann2024linkhyperuniformitycoulombenergy,butez2024wasserstein,Klatt}.
+The study of hyperuniformity goes back to the 1970s (see e.g.\ \cite{Gacs,Martin1980TheCF}), although the term ``hyperuniformity'' first appeared in the 2000s, for instance, in \cite{Torquato_2003}.
+In \cite{Torquato_2003} Torquato classified hyperuniform point processes depending on the speed at which \eqref{eq:HU} converges to zero into Class~I at rate $n^{-1}$, Class~II at rate $n^{-1}\log n$, and Class~III at rate $n^{-1+a}$ for some $0<a<1$.
+From this perspective, the setting of Theorem \ref{thm:Cov_integrable} deals with Class~I hyperuniform systems and Theorem \ref{thm:Cov_non_int} covers the remaining cases (note that this classification is not exhaustive, see \cite[Theorem 3]{dereudre2024nonhyperuniformityperturbedlattices}).
+By now, hyperuniformity has found many applications for example in chemistry and materials science \cite{Material, PhysRevLett.119.136002} and has become a rapidly growing and active research area, e.g.~the above variance asymptotics have recently been critical in the understanding of hyperuniformity using the language of (optimal) transport, see \cite{lachieze2024hyperuniformity,huesmann2024linkhyperuniformitycoulombenergy,butez2024wasserstein,Klatt}.

+In the study of hyperuniformity, the shape of the so-called observation window plays an important role.
+Although we work under assumptions ensuring that the definition of hyperuniformity is independent of this choice (see Proposition \ref{prop:hyperuniformity}), the limiting covariance structure does depend on the particular window.
+The most natural observation windows are balls and cubes, see e.g. \cite{KimTorquato}.
+In this work, we focus on such boxes, since these have non-trivial surface overlap (contrary to balls) and because their product structure allows for direct computations.
+Our results extend to rectangular boxes without substantial modifications (see Remarks \ref{rem:rectangles_integrable}, \ref{rem:rectangles_non-integrable}, and \ref{rem:rectangles_CLT}), but we focus on boxes with equal side length since such cubes reveal the same conceptual insight and let us keep a transparent presentation.